liuaishan/SpatiotemporalAttack/README.md

 # To Perform Attacks

 ## Single View Attack
-With [House3D](https://github.com/facebookresearch/house3d) environment and [EQA-v1](https://github.com/facebookresearch/EmbodiedQA) dataset, you can simply run the spatiotemporal attack by running the following code to generate texture changed object (with single view).
+With [EQA-v1](https://github.com/facebookresearch/EmbodiedQA) dataset, you can simply perform the spatiotemporal attack by running the following code to generate texture changed object (with single view).
 The noise level is controlled by parameter epsilon.
 ```python
 python attack.py
 ```